 There are two kinds of comments in Modelica which are not lexical units in the language and therefore are treated as whitespace by a Modelica translator.
-The whitespace characters are space, tabulator, and line separators (carriage return and line feed); and whitespace cannot occur inside tokens, e.g., \leq = must be written as two characters without space or comments between them.
-[The comment syntax is identical to that of C++].
+The whitespace characters are space, tabulator, and line separators (carriage return and line feed); and whitespace cannot occur inside tokens, e.g., <= must be written as two characters without space or comments between them.
 The following comment variants are available: